MyGet/MyGetDocs/README.markdown

 Also, if you just want to share the world how you used MyGet, we welcome you to do so!

 ###What's in it for you?
-For each accepted Pull Request, you can claim a **free one month extension of your current plan**.
+For each accepted Pull Request that closes an issue, you can claim a **free one month extension of your current plan**.

 If you're on the free plan you can claim a **voucher for a free month on the Starter plan**.